Custom Extractors

 Master Filters

-The Master Filters and First Matches helps to identify the extractor to be applied to a given log source, it has been heavily optimized for performance.
+The Master Filters and First Matches help to identify the extractor to be applied to a given log source, it has been heavily optimized for performance.

 Event Details: